 The DCP 054 CP sought to address the issue of illegal extraction by providing an all-encompassing set of arrangements for detecting theft in the Revenue Protection Code of Practice.
 However, unregistered consumers were placed out of scope of DCP 054.
 On the 07 November 2013 the Revenue Protection Code of Practice was implemented in to the DCUSA.

-On the 23 March 2012, Northern Powergrid raised DCUSA Issue Form (DIF) 028 ‘Getting Unregistered Consumers Registered By A Supplier’ for discussion under the DCUSA Standing Issues Group.
+On the 23 March 2012, Northern Powergrid raised DCUSA Issue Form (DIF) 028 ‘Getting Unregistered Consumers Registered by a Supplier’ for discussion under the DCUSA Standing Issues Group.
 This issue sought to refine a solution to the minority of customers who find themselves consuming electricity outside of normal arrangements and have been unable to complete a standard registration process with a Supplier.
 The range of circumstances leading to this situation could be many and varied, including failings in the change of Supplier or DNO/registrations processes, failings in re-energisation processes or illegal connections/ re-connections.
 Electricity may be being consumed via a meter or not.
 During its lifetime there were 12 meetings on DIF 028 and an RFI with an unregistered consumers scenario matrix was issued to DCUSA parties.
-The DIF 028 documentation acts as Attachment 6.
+The DIF 028 documentation acts as an attachment to the DCP 209 Change Proposal documentation under Attachment 6.

+The intent of DCP 209 was refined through discussion under the DCUSA Standing Issues Group under DCUSA Issue Form (DIF) 028 ‘Getting Unregistered Consumers Registered by A Supplier’ which was raised in 2012.

+Following further discussion at the DCUSA SIG, this issue was developed in to the DCP 209 Change Proposal (CP) and submitted to the DCUSA secretariat on the 08 May 2014.

+DCP 209 SUPPORTS CURRENT INDUSTRY POLICY